Independent English Wine Awards

 The Independent English Wine Awards (IEWA) is an annual wine competition that looks for the best wine in England.

-The Independent English whisky Awards are based in Bristol, England.
+The Independent English Wine Awards are based in Bristol, England.

 The Judging panel consists of 24 judges and is chaired by Master of Wine Liam Steevenson.
 The panel blind taste each wine and decide on the winners, awarding gold, silver and bronze medals where appropriate.

 History

-The Independent English Whisky Awards was founded by Alex Taylor (Wine Taste Bristol) in 2016 to raise awareness, inform and engage consumers and promote the sales of English whisky.
+The Independent English Wine Awards was founded by Alex Taylor (Wine Taste Bristol) in 2016 to raise awareness, inform and engage consumers and promote the sales of English wine.
 The inaugural awards was held in March 2017.

 As of 2025 the Independent English Wine Awards has been going for nine years.

 Results

 2017

 On March 17, 2017 the results of the inaugural Independent English Wine Awards 2017 were released.